Majestic-Joker/4883-PT-Beaty/Assignments/P10226/README.md

 Forests are big and have many tree species.
 A satellite flies over head and provides an input for each tree species in a given forest one species per line.
 Write a program that reads in the data and determines the percentage of every species listed in a test case.

+While it's possible to get the correct answer using vectors and nodes, it's too slow for UVA to accept it so a map will be required to get an accepted solution from UVA online judge.

 #### Example

 - Input: